 English Language Arts and Math State Tests

 Every year, students in grade three through eight participate in the English Language Arts (ELA) and math state assessments.
-For an overview of results on these tests for the city overall, see the 2019 English Language Arts and Math Results Summary.
+Math and ELA results for 2020 and 2021 are not shown.
+Due to the COVID-19 pandemic, the exams were not administered in 2020 and were optional for students to take in 2021.
+For an overview of 2022 ELA and Math assessment participation and results, see the 2022 English Language Arts and Math Results Summary.

 New York State Regents Exams